CybersecurityInformation Security vs. Cybersecurity: A Clear and Complete Guide

 These tools belong to cybersecurity.
 An information security specialist works on policy documents, risk assessments, and awareness programs — completely different tools but complementary ones.

-Career Paths in Each Specialization
+What Career Paths Are Available in Each Specialization?

 Information Security Careers